univ-of-utah-marriott-library-apple/display_manager/README.md

 #### Outset

-Perhaps you're managing several wall-mounted monitors that are flipped upside-down, and you'd like them to automatically display right-side-up.
+Perhaps you're managing several wall-mounted HDMI displays that are flipped upside-down, and you'd like them to automatically display right-side-up and set underscan to 50%.
 You could save the following script to `/usr/local/outset/boot-every/flip.sh`:

 ```
-displayManager.py rotate set 180
+displayManager.py "rotate set 180" "underscan set .5"
 ```

 For more details about command-line usage, see [here](#command-line-usage); for examples, see [command-line examples](#command-line-examples).